Tuhin4042/Computer-Graphics/README.md

 # Village Scenario Simulation

-This project simulates a village environment using OpenGL, featuring dynamic elements like boat movement, day-night transitions, and rain effects.
+This project presents a detailed simulation of a village environment using OpenGL, showcasing animated and interactive elements that bring the village scene to life.
+Designed with attention to realism, this simulation features multiple environmental transitions and interactive components.

 ## Features

-- **Boat Movement**: Simulates boat motion along the river.
+- **Boat Movement**: A boat moves naturally along the river, adding realism to the village atmosphere.
-- **Day-Night Transition**: Switches between day and night scenes.
+- **Day-Night Cycle**: A smooth transition between day and night, changing the background colors to reflect the time of day.
-- **Rain Effect**: Creates a rain effect that can be toggled on or off.
+- **Rain Effect**: Toggleable rain effect with animated raindrops, enhancing the weather simulation.
+- **Dynamic Background**: Different background colors for day and night settings.
+- **Interactive Controls**: Allows toggling of weather (rain) and time of day (day/night) modes to explore different environmental conditions in real-time.
+- **Realistic Physics**: Elements like raindrops move with realistic physics, enhancing the immersive experience.

 ## Dependencies